techworkersco/techworkersco.github.io/.github/PROCESS.md

 ### The "off-week", prior to the publishing week

 - **Monday**
     - rest :relieved:
 - **Tuesday (Weekly Meeting)**
     - retrospective on previous issue :eyes:
     - choose lead and co-lead for next issue
-    - co-lead to create new google doc for issue draft and share
+    - co-lead to create new [Dropbox Paper](https://www.dropbox.com/paper) doc for issue draft and share
+    - co-lead to create new agenda item for next week's meeting, in GitHub's [team discussion area](https://github.com/orgs/techworkersco/teams/newsletter-folks)
 - **Wednesday-Thursday**
     - collective brainstorms ideas and content for next issue
     - collect links to relevant news stories
 - **Friday &mdash; by end of day**
     - confirm issue theme or general direction
     - confirm lead and co-lead (in case someone becomes unavailable, prefers to change roles, etc.)